julia-jung/coding-tests/data-structures/README.md

 # Data Structures

-## Understanding Data Structures

-### What is a Data Structure?

-You can think of Data Structure as simply a file cabinet for a specific type of items.\
+> You can think of Data Structure as simply a file cabinet for a specific type of items.\
-We can put things in data structures, and get things out from data structures.\
+> We can put things in data structures, and get things out from data structures.\
-(e.g. Array, Object in Javascript)
+> (e.g. Array, Object in Javascript)

 ### Why they are important?

-#### A bit of a background
+#### Data is stored in Memory

 Computer has `CPU`, `RAM`, and `Storage`.
 Data on `Strage` is permanent.
 On the other hand, In `Ram`, you loose your data when you shut off the system.
 But, `CPU` gets data faster from the Memory than from the Storage.